 Did you know you can return unused items?

 To inspire you to take action now and remove unwanted items from your bathroom, I created this list of 15 specific things you can get rid of and instantly create a relaxing bathroom.
-With some of these items below, I added additional links on where to recycle them.
+I added additional links on where to recycle some of these items below.

 15 Unique Things to Toss Right Now for a Stress-Free Bathroom